PlayWithMagic/PlayWithMagic.org/README.md

 The First Few Things You Should Know as a Project Developer
 -----------------------------------------------------------
-  * We make extensive use of GitHub's Issue tracker.
+  * We make extensive use of [GitHub's Issue Tracker](https://github.com/PlayWithMagic/PlayWithMagic.org/issues).
-  * The application uses a Model-View-Controller paradigm.
+  * The application is based on Java and uses a Model-View-Controller paradigm.
-  * The application revolves around three entities:  Magicians, Routines and Sets.
+  * The application has three primary entities:  Magicians, Routines and Sets.
   * If you want to add a new field, checkout this [tutorial on adding new fields](https://github.com/PlayWithMagic/PlayWithMagic.org/wiki/Developer-Guide:-Add-a-Field).
+  * The application uses Chrome and Chrome Driver to run tests.

 ###Documentation
 A great place to start is our [Project Wiki](https://github.com/PlayWithMagic/PlayWithMagic.org/wiki).
 You'll find